imightexist/calubjs/README.md

 - collabnet support
 - mesa (no gpu) support
 - all versions on the minecraft launcher can be downloaded
+- has setting to disable close button for legacy console windows

 the LAST version of calubcraft<br>
 the LAST version of windows